Chart Color Schemes

 Cultural Diversity

-Dunlop's cultural diversity was found to be above average, with 21.5% of its population born overseas and 20.4% speaking a language other than English at home.
-Christianity was the dominant religion in Dunlop, making up 48.8% of people, while Islam comprised 3.8%, slightly higher than the Australian Capital Territory average of 3.3%.
-Ancestry-wise, Australians made up 27.9%, English 24.6%, and Other groups 11.6% of Dunlop's population.
+Dunlop's cultural diversity was above average, with 21.5% of its population born overseas and 20.4% speaking a language other than English at home.
+Christianity was the predominant religion in Dunlop, making up 48.8% of people.
+Notably, Islam was overrepresented at 3.8%, compared to the Australian Capital Territory's average of 3.3%.

 Frequently Asked Questions - Diversity